-To be eligible for services provided by the Office of Student Accessibility Services, including accommodations, a student must:
+To be eligible for services provided by the Office of Student Accessibility Services, including accommodations, you must:

-- Identify himself or herself to the College as having a disability by submitting a Accessibility Needs Assessment Questionnaire (See Forms.)
+- Identify yourself to the College as having a disability by submitting an Accessibility Needs Assessment Form.

 - Provide documentation of the disability and request accommodations that are reasonable and appropriate.

 Please note: The process for identifying, documenting and requesting services in college is very different from the process used in high school.
 Please refer to the differences outlined in the High School to College Transition for Students with Disabilities.